Planning Your Trip

 - Taxis from the airports are expensive but don’t be tempted to hop in an unlicensed cab.
 Uber operates in the country and costs around 30 euros from Schiphol to Amsterdam.
 From Rotterdam airport to the city center is around 16 euros.

-- Museums are not free in the Netherlands, so if you’re heading to Amsterdam and want to head to some of the cultural sights it’s well worth buying an I amsterdam City Card (60 euros for 24 hours).
+- Museums are not free in the Netherlands, so if you’re heading to Amsterdam and want to head to some of the cultural sights it’s well worth buying an I amsterdam City Card (starting at 65 euros for 24 hours).
 It gains you free entrance to the best museums and galleries, free travel within the city limits, and discount on food and a canal cruise.
 With or without the card, if you want to visit the Van Gogh Museum, be sure to book your slot in advance as it sells out fast.
 You can only visit the Anne Frank House by booking online beforehand.

 - There are 20 National Parks dotted all over the country that are beautiful, free to explore, and rich in various fauna and wildlife.
 Head to one for a walk or do as the Dutch and cycle.